kaloth/jedit/SnoutKick/README.txt

 SNOUTKICK PLUGIN

-A plugin for index source files using the popular ectags commandline tool.
+A plugin for indexing source files using the popular ectags commandline tool.